0b10010010/MotorlabMBD/README.md

 # TODO:
 - [ ] set the baudrate to 460800 on STM32CubeMX and MATLAB function reading serialport
-- [ ] check if position control of 200 deg works without the UART TX block
+- [x] check if position control of 200 deg works without the UART TX block </br>
+  -Did not work.
+Motor turns to about 30 deg and just sits there

 ## SIL and PIL with Simulink